Creative ways young people are finding entertainment

 In the age of the internet, there are almost too many different ways to stave off boredom.
 Thankfully the creativity of youngsters means that finding entertainment doesn’t have to be a chore in its own right.

 From amazing indoor activities to incredible outdoor adventures, here are just a few of the most compelling entertainment options that millennials and gen z-ers are embracing at the moment.

 You can easily turn a dull evening in or a long journey on the train into a fun time if you’ve got a smartphone and a network connection.
 There are so many different apps and games to keep you entertained that there’s never a need for a dull moment to darken your day.

 From mobile experiences that actively encourage you to get on your feet and discover new locations, such as Pokemon Go, to games that give you the opportunity to score a win while you play, the opportunities are endless.
-Click here to open up a world of thrilling portable entertainment available via this popular platform.
+There’s a world of thrilling portable entertainment available.